STUDIO POLICIES

 how do you accept payment?

-I accept check, Zelle or Venmo.
+I accept payment over Zelle or check.
 Initial consultations, where I meet students for the first time to determine if it will be a good fit, are free of charge.
 Following that, monthly tuition is due up front on the first of each month.

 what is your policy for make-up lessons?